lukecahill/Note-keeper/README.md

 BootStrap is being used for styling, with SCSS now being used to generate the custom CSS.
 Gulp.js is being used to minify the JS, and also for JSLint.

-The SQL used for this is provided in 'database.sql'.
+The SQL used for this is provided in 'database.sql' (this is for MySQL, but may work with other database systems - though this is not yet tested).

 This requires version 5.5 or greater of PHP.